phac-nml/irida-next/docs-site/docs/user/organization/members/member-permissions.md

 The available roles are:

 - Guest
+- Uploader
 - Analyst
 - Maintainer
 - Owner

 A user assigned the Guest role has the least permissions, and the Owner has the most.

+The **Uploader** is to be used for api access for the uploader

 All users can create top-level groups and projects.